cwi-dis/cwipc/readme.md

   ./scripts/buildall.sh
   ```

   This will build everything, do a limited self-test and install into `/usr/local`.
-Note that on the Mac _everything_ does not include the Kinect grabber: the Microsoft Kinect SDK is not yet available for MacOS.
+Note that on the Mac _everything_ does not include the Kinect grabber: the Microsoft Kinect SDK is not available for MacOS.

-  As of this writing some of the dependencies are not available yet for the M1 chip, but building for Rosetta 2 works.
-Please _do_ ensure that Python for the correct architecture has been selected.

 - Windows:

   ```
   bash ./scripts/buildall-win.sh
   ```
-  This will build everything, do a limited self-test and install into `./installed`.
+  This will build everything, do a limited self-test and install into `C:/cwipc`.

-Both these scripts configures, builds, tests and installs each of the submodules individually (in `build` directories under the submodule directory).
+Both these scripts configure, build, tests and installs each of the submodules individually (in `build` directories under the submodule directory).
 If you need to tweak the build procedure, for example by adding `cmake` flags, you can use `rm -rf build` to do a complete clean build.

 ## Debugging

 Nowadays (2024) debugging with Python and VSCode may be the easiest way.
 See below.

+### Debugging with Visual Studio or XCode

 A note here on how to debug the cwipc code, because it needs to go somewhere.
 When debugging it is easiest to build the whole package not with the command line tools but with Visual Studio (Windows) or Xcode (Mac).
 To debug with XCode create a toplevel folder `build-xcode` and in that folder run